-Outreach: Workshops, Programs, Presentations, and Consultations
+Workshops, Tools, Programs, and Presentations

 A hand with palm facing up, stretched out to signify outreach